btheproductive/mattioli.OS/docs/CONTRIBUTING.md

-# 🤝 Contributing to Ultimate Life OS
+# 🤝 Contributing to Mattioli.OS

 First off, thanks for taking the time to contribute! 🎉